Republic Day: Parade includes transgenders; front row for rickshaw pullers

 A 144-member marching contingent from Egypt will also participate

-This year's chief guest is Egypt's President Abdel Fattah al-Sisi, and believe us, this is not the only Egyptian touch to our Republic Day celebrations!
+This year's chief guest is Egypt's President Abdel Fattah El-Sisi, and believe us, this is not the only Egyptian touch to our Republic Day celebrations!
 As per reports, a marching contingent from Egypt will also participate in the parade.
-The contingent will comprise 144 members of the Egyptian military gracing the occasion with their presence.
+The contingent will comprise 144 members of the Egyptian military who will grace the occasion with their presence.
 Diversity at its best, right?

 India's indigenous helicopter 'Prachand' to make its debut